Globe Life (GL)

 11. Return on Equity

-12. Key Takeaways from Globe Life’s Q3 Results
+12. Key Takeaways from Globe Life’s Q4 Results

 13. Is Now The Time To Buy Globe Life?

-Globe Life’s business quality ultimately falls short of our standards.
+Globe Life isn’t a terrible business, but it isn’t one of our picks.
 First off, its revenue growth was uninspiring over the last five years, and analysts don’t see anything changing over the next 12 months.
 And while its estimated BVPS growth for the next 12 months is great, the downside is its BVPS has declined over the last five years.
 On top of that, its projected EPS for the next year is lacking.

 Globe Life’s P/B ratio based on the next 12 months is 1.8x.
-While this valuation is fair, the upside isn’t great compared to the potential downside.
+This valuation multiple is fair, but we don’t have much faith in the company.
 We're fairly confident there are better stocks to buy right now.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.